wazo-platform/wazo-platform.org/content/uc-doc/api_sdk/rest_api/confd/user_management.md

 OR

-- For each existing switchboards needed to be attached to the user:
+- For each existing switchboard needed to be attached to the user:

   - Retrieve one switchboard with its existing members ([API Reference](/documentation/api/configuration.html#tag/switchboards/paths/~1switchboards~1%7Bswitchboard_uuid%7D/get)):